You may start to notice voles scurrying around your yard. These small rodents can be a nuisance, as they can cause damage to your garden and lawn.

 These traps are great for trapping voles and are designed to capture them without causing them harm.

-You can usually purchase them at your local home improvement store or online.
+You can purchase them at your local home improvement store or online.
 Make sure to read the instructions carefully before setting up the trap.

 3. Fencing